-Instructions for Form CT-189 Tax on Importation of Gas Services
+Instructions for Form CT-189

+Tax on Importation of Gas Services

-Effective with the quarter beginning December 1, 1996, if the gas services are delivered by a regulated public utility to a gas customer with a valid Form AU-260, Direct Pay Permit, the gas customer, including a co-generator, may compute taxable consideration based on the annual average gas price on Schedule B. Regulated public utilities will continue to collect and remit the tax as they have always done using Schedule A of the form.
+If gas services are delivered by a regulated public utility to a gas customer with a valid Form AU-260, Direct Pay Permit, the gas customer, including a co-generator, may compute taxable consideration based on the annual average gas price on Schedule B. Regulated public utilities will continue to collect and remit the tax as they have always done using Schedule A of the form.
 Gas importers not using a regulated public utility will use Schedule B and compute the tax based on actual consideration given or contracted to be given.